vatatav/roo_code_LLM_universe-python_workspace/history/progress/user_profile_for_llm_assistance.md

 *   (20250613) The user has a very low tolerance for conceptual misunderstandings.
 An LLM's failure to correctly integrate a core logical rule after it has been discussed is grounds for session termination.

 *   (20250616) The user is highly effective at guiding the design process and has a very low tolerance for procedural errors or LLM failures related to context tracking and precise file modification.
 The LLM must be able to follow multi-step interaction protocols (e.g., "plan first, then execute") reliably and consistently.

+*   (20250619) The user has a very high standard for the correctness of generated scripts and tools.
+A script that requires multiple user-led debugging cycles to fix fundamental issues (e.g., pathing, module resolution, platform compatibility) is considered a failure.
+The LLM is expected to deliver code that works based on the provided context and requirements.

+*   (20250619) The user's definition of "success" for a task is high.
+A partially working solution (e.g., an unordered data file) is seen as a milestone, but not a completed task if the original goal included a higher level of quality (e.g., logical ordering).
+The user will pivot a session to a meta-task (like documentation or process refinement) if a technical task becomes a frustrating loop of failures, viewing the analysis of the failure as a more productive outcome.

+*   (20250621) The user has an extremely high sensitivity to **regression errors** introduced by an LLM.
+If a new instruction or feature request results in the LLM providing a solution that breaks previously established and working logic, the user will consider it a critical failure and a primary trigger for session termination and handover.
+The LLM must prioritize preserving working functionality when making modifications.